Subscribe to get access

 As green building practices become more important not only for environmental reasons.
-Yet but also for cost savings and tax credits, new products supporting this philosophy are popping up everywhere.
-This wealth of product information can be tedious to sort through for the building professional.
+Yet but also for cost savings and tax credits.
+So new products supporting this philosophy are popping up everywhere.
+This wealth of product information can be tedious to sort through.
+Especially for the building professional.

-Solar heated air at the surface of the panel is drawn through the perforations where it rises between the two walls and enters the building’s ventilation system.
-The InSpire wall system is used to pre-heat outside air before it enters the building to provide fresh air changes and natural humidification, as well as opportunities to reduce energy consumption.
+Solar heated air at the surface of the panel.
+It is drawn through the perforations.
+All where it rises between the two walls.
+Then it enters the building’s ventilation system.
+The InSpire wall system is used to pre-heat outside air.
+All before it enters the building to provide fresh air changes and natural humidification.
+That’s as well as opportunities to reduce energy consumption.

-At ATAS, they have compiled green building information here regarding Cool Metal Roofing, Transpired Solar Collector panels, a building integrated photovoltaic (BIPV) system and various means of credits from the federal government, possible state credits and incentives from various companies.
+At ATAS, they have compiled green building information.
+That’s also here regarding Cool Metal Roofing.
+In addition, Transpired Solar Collector panels.
+All which is a building integrated photovoltaic (BIPV) system.
+Also various means of credits from the federal government.
+Therefore possible state credits and incentives from various companies.

 How much does it cost?
 How much do you save?

-Approximate cost $14 to $17 per sq. ft. of wall, installed.
+In conclusion, it’s an approximated cost $14 to $17 per sq. ft. of wall, installed.